Linear Distance Metric Learning with Noisy Labels: Related Work on Linear DML

-\paragraph{Unconstrained Optimization over $A$.} Taking into account the fact that any p.s.d matrix $\M$ can be decomposed into $\M = \A\A^\top$, \cite{NIPS2004_42fe8808} define the expected leave-one-out error of a stochastic nearest neighbor classifier in the projection space induced by $\A$.
+Taking into account the fact that any p.s.d matrix $\M$ can be decomposed into $\M = \A\A^\top$, \cite{NIPS2004_42fe8808} define the expected leave-one-out error of a stochastic nearest neighbor classifier in the projection space induced by $\A$.
 They defined the probability that $\x_i$ is similar (close) to $\x_j$ as

 and the probability that $\x_i$ is correctly classified as

 To learn $\A$, they solve $\arg\max\limits_{\A} \sum_{i}p_i$.
 This is not a convex optimization and thus leads to a local maximum rather than a global one.